The JD is regarded as a full-time or part-time degree requiring class attendance and pre-reading.

-JD course structures:
+JD course plan

 Many students need to balance study with other commitments.
-A student who has external work commitments is expected to plan such commitments around their study and to consider the total time commitment required for full-time study.
+A student who has external work commitments is expected to plan such commitments around their study and to consider the total time commitment required for their study.

 For those students who are studying full time, work, travel or sporting commitments are not regarded as a valid reason for timetable changes or for priority registration in a particular class.
 Requests for priority registration will be considered where students have reasons based on disability, medical, religious or carer responsibilities.
 In such cases, documented evidence must be provided.
 Students with the status of elite athletes or performers will be accommodated where possible within the University's Special Consideration Policy.

 Class registration and attendance

-First year commences with the intensive subject, Legal Method and Reasoning (LMR), which is taught in small groups over a two week period beginning in mid-February, in morning or afternoon classes.
-Students will be registered in either a morning or afternoon class.
-Required reading for classes is undertaken outside classtime.
+First year commences with the intensive subject, Legal Method and Reasoning (LMR), which is taught in small groups over a two-week period beginning in mid-February, in morning or afternoon classes.
+Required reading for classes is undertaken outside class time.

 Time management plays a key role in ensuring successful study.
 The time commitment required for each subject is set out in the Handbook.
 Most subjects are taught during either Semester 1 or Semester 2 of the academic year.
 Some classes are taught on a more intensive basis during the summer or winter non-teaching period.
 The total commitment listed in the Handbook includes classes, pre-reading and assessment tasks.
 Students should ensure they are available for the whole teaching period for intensive subjects.